Motorcycles

 In such a suitable environment, two very young men, William Harley and Arthur Davidson, build their first prototype of a motorized bicycle.
 In 1903, after two years of effort, it is a disappointment: the machine is not able to climb hills without assistance of pedals.

-On March 21 in Las Vegas, Mecum sells a Harley-Davidson strap tank (single cylinder) made in 1907.
-This rare machine is in excellent original condition after being held until 1993 by the son of its first owner.
-It is estimated $ 800K, lot S62.
+On March 21, 2015, Mecum sold for $ 650K before fees a Harley-Davidson strap tank (single cylinder) made in 1907, lot S62.
+This rare machine is in excellent unrestored condition after being held until 1993 by the son of its first owner.

 1907 @HarleyDavidson Strap Tank sells for $650,000 at the EJ Cole Collection auction in #LasVegas. pic.twitter.com/xYY6SJ8qB2